Shamanthkolegodu/Stepanovs-Binary-Counter/README.md

 The largest number of the losing set is 18, and hence is printed as the second number.
 This is followed by all the numbers that have lost to 25(ie, 20 15), in the same order as in the winning set.

-# Data structures used: Adjacency List
+## Data structures used: Adjacency List

 # How to compile your code:

-Compile using: gcc -Wall main.c client.c -o program Then run using: ./program
+Compile using: gcc -Wall main.c client.c -o program and then run using: ./program

 ## Fine techniques course @PES University.